swimos/swimos-docs/src/_rust-server/map-downlinks.md

 When creating a Map Downlink, a `swimos::agent::config::MapDownlinkConfig` must be provided that configures two behavioural properties of the Downlink:

 - `events_when_not_synced`: if this is set, lifecycle handlers will be invoked for events before the downlink is synchronized with the lane.
 Defaults to `false`.
 - `terminate_on_unlinked`: if this is set, the downlink will stop if it enters the unlinked state.
 Defaults to: `true`.
+If set to `false`, the downlink will attempt to reconnect to the lane.

 # Lifecycle Event Handlers